kimasx/carded/README.md

 - I still need to some UX/UI.
 Those will be updated accordingly.
 - Need to fix a bug where a blank card shows up when no card should.

+The app is live at http://carded.herokuapp.com.
+The styling got messy when it was deployed to Heroku, so git clone the app for the prettier Carded.